 Esta página de Internet está disponible sólo en inglés.
 Sin embargo, tenemos otros materiales de educación financiera en español.

-According to a report by management consulting firm McKinsey & Company, current Exchange Traded Fund (ETF) assets exceed $1 trillion in the United States.
+Exchange Traded Funds (ETFs) are rapidly growing in popularity, with more than 1,500 ETFs trading in the U.S. alone and assets of nearly $2 trillion.
 Despite ETFs’ popularity, you might still be unclear about what they really are — and whether they’re right for your portfolio.
 Here are some facts about and features of this investment vehicle that is creating such buzz.

 Exchange Traded funds (ETFs) at their core are securities which derive their value from a basket of securities such as stocks, bonds, commodities or indices, and are traded similar to individual stocks on an exchange.
 When you purchase an ETF, you are purchasing shares of the overall portfolio, not the actual shares of the underlying investments or index components.
 ETFs can track a wide variety of sector-specific, country-specific and broad-market indexes.
 ETFs may provide diversification to your overall portfolio because one share or one unit may represent multiple underlying stocks, bonds and/or other asset classes.